 Favorite Restaurant – Lilot Du Ble Noir

-Lilot Du Ble Noir restaurant, spotted on our trip to Soria, was so good – I dream to return one day.
-They focus on making french crepes with a creative touch and non-typical ingredients.
+Lilot Du Ble Noir restaurant, spotted on our trip to Soria, was so good – I dream of returning one day.
+They focus on making French crepes with a creative touch and non-typical ingredients.
 Everything was so original and appealing – the food, the presentation, the service, the design…

 Favorite Artisan Product – Artesania Bordado con Fieltro